JustinErdmier/InheritanceIssueDemo/README.md

 ### 3 | _branch_ `PassIdToBaseCtorUsingEntityFrameworkCore`

 As I suspected, this solution fails when using EF Core.

-**More details coming; will update soon.**
+The issue is that EF Core is setting the underlying `AggregateRoot<TId, TIdType>.Id` by convention.
+This put us back to square one, where `Entity<TId>.Id` is `null`.
+To solve this, I took a similar approach to the constructor.
+We still need to implement a new property for the id in `AggregateRoot<TId, TIdType>` because we're specifying a more derived return type, but we can override the getter and setter so that they get and set the value from and on the base class, respectively.